Quantum-Object/EQ_REX-Decider/README.md

 ```
 note: we are only using the following operations (\*: Kleene star, |: Union, . : Concatenation (you can ignore it if you want) )
 example: a\*(a U b).b:= a\*(a|b)b or a\*(a|b)b
-Follow the on-screen instructions to input your decision criteria and receive recommendations.
+-Follow the on-screen instructions to input your decision criteria and receive recommendations.